-10.1 The third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.2 The retained trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
 To this end, a site-specific AMS and TPP have been provided.
 These are found in Section 11 and Appendix 9 respectively.

-10.2 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees or the character / appearance of the local area.
+10.3 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees or the character / appearance of the local area.

-10.3 The trees do not cause any significant conflicts in terms of construction activities, nor will any significant issues of post-development pressure be likely to emerge that could not be managed with routine, minor tree maintenance.
+10.4 The trees do not cause any significant conflicts in terms of construction activities, nor will any significant issues of post-development pressure be likely to emerge that could not be managed with routine, minor tree maintenance.